alex8399/my-warehouse/README.md

 # Backend for MyWarehouse

-MyWarehouse is a powerful inventory management tool that allows for accurate recording of item quantities and seamless coordination of collections across multiple warehouses.
-It streamlines the entire inventory process, ensuring that all aspects of warehousing — from stock tracking to collection — are handled with precision and ease.
+MyWarehouse is a powerful inventory management tool that enables accurate recording of item quantities and seamless coordination of collections across multiple warehouses.
+It streamlines the entire inventory process, ensuring that all aspects of warehousing — from stock tracking to collection — are managed with precision and ease.

 ## Content
 [Features](#features)